neilrhalliday/STOS-Basic-VS-Code-Extension/README.md

 **Created and developed by**
 Baptiste Bideaux

-For more information, please visit https://www.youtube.com/watch?v=cO6hO3XNPW0
+For more information on RScript check out Babtiste's YouTube video https://www.youtube.com/watch?v=cO6hO3XNPW0